NBISweden/workshop-scRNAseq/README.md

 bash scripts/render.sh
 ```

-To compile all qmds into `compiled/labs` as qmds and ipynb with evaluated text, run
+To compile all qmds into `compiled/labs` as qmds and ipynb with evaluated meta variables, run

 ```
 bash scripts/compile.sh